-2.1.4 Ensure CUPS is not installed (Automated)
+2.2.4 Ensure CUPS is not enabled (Scored)

 The Common Unix Print System (CUPS) provides the ability to print to both local and network printers.
 A system running CUPS can also accept print jobs from remote systems and print them to local printers.
 It also provides a web based remote administration capability.